October – National Substance Abuse Prevention Month

-One of the most significant roadblocks patients face when seeking treatment for substance abuse is the fear of suffering through withdrawal symptoms.
-The concern is valid because depending on the level, length, and type of substance used, withdrawal symptoms can be extremely painful and lead to serious medical complications.
+One of the most significant roadblocks patients face when seeking substance abuse treatment is the fear of suffering through withdrawal symptoms.
+The concern is valid because depending on the level, length, and type of substance used, withdrawal symptoms can be excruciating and lead to serious medical complications.
 Another valid fear is to manage the intense cravings once sober.
-Cravings can last for a very long time due to the specific changes in the brain that occurred during substance abuse.
-The good news is that medical science evolved, so medical detox can help both these issues.
+Cravings can last for a very long time due to the brain’s specific changes that occurred during substance abuse.
+The good news is that medical science evolved so that medical detox can help both these issues.

 Medically Assisted Detox

-Medically assisted detox allows physicians to treat individuals in a hospital, to see them safely through the withdrawal, and complete the detoxification all while managing their symptoms.
-Because human beings are complex, and have different health needs, it is wise to undergo a comprehensive medical evaluation to determine their health condition and which treatment plan provides the safest and most comfortable detoxification.
-The goal of a medical detoxification is to create a fresh start by clearing the brain and body of any substances.
+Medically assisted detox allows physicians to treat individuals in a hospital, see them safely through the withdrawal, and complete the detoxification while managing their symptoms.
+Because human beings are complex and have different health needs.
+It is wise to undergo a comprehensive medical evaluation to determine their health condition and which treatment plan provides the safest and most comfortable detoxification.
+Medical detoxification aims to create a fresh start by clearing the brain and body of any substances.

 When detoxification occurs in a hospital setting, medical specialists are there to help individuals not only with their detox but with any other unexpected event that may come up.
 Hopefully, they will not need that high level of support, but in case they do, it is nice to know it is readily available.